 When you feel ready to move forward with this step, here’s where you should start:

 - Eat with no strings attached.
 As we talked about in the first post, this doesn’t work if you’re secretly telling yourself that you’re going to ‘get back on track tomorrow.’
 To make peace with food, you need to let go of the notion that another diet or ‘getting back on track’ is around the corner.
-This part of the intuitive eating process is not about nutrition or weight loss, it’s about making peace with food.
+This part of the intuitive eating process is not about nutrition or weight, it’s about making peace with food.

 If this is scary to you, I don’t blame you.
 For those who have followed some sort of restrictive eating pattern for a while, the idea of giving up all control can feel terrifying.
 I remember feeling the same exact way when trying to reconnect with intuitive eating.
 I had a lot of false starts where I told myself I would eat without inhibition, but somewhere in the depths of my brain, I still had some of my old rules floating around.